wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

     - ``data`` is the reference pointer to the dataset you want to use
     - ``mode`` indicates how you want the data made available in the job.
 Mount and Download are the two supported options.

-``name`` is the (optional) user defined run identifier which needs to be **unique**. **If you do not provide a name a GUID name will be generated for you.**
+``name`` is the (optional) user defined run identifier which needs to be *unique*.
+If you do not provide a name a GUID name will be generated for you.

-    - By default, runs are created in an Experiment called "Default".
-If you want to use a different experiment name, you can use the parameter **experiment_name.**
+    - By default, runs are tagged with the experiment name "Default".
+If you want to use a different experiment name, you can use the parameter *experiment_name.*
     - ``--name`` and other parameters can be overwritten from the command line.
-For example: ```az ml job create --file azureml-v2-preview/examples/commandjob.yml --name test2```
+For example: ``az ml job create --file azureml-v2-preview/examples/commandjob.yml --name test2``

 Real training examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~